BookStackApp/website/content/blog/2024/bookstack-release-v24-05.md

 categories = ["Releases"]
 tags = ["Releases"]
 title = "BookStack Release v24.05"
-date = 2024-05-10T13:36:00Z
+date = 2024-05-11T13:36:00Z
 author = "Dan Brown"
 image = "/images/blog-cover-images/cc-by-sa-3/seven-sisters-cliffs-david-iliff.jpg"
 slug = "bookstack-release-v24-05"
 draft = false
 +++

-For this month we have a new BookStack feature release!
-This is mainly focused on updating the core underlying framework and some accompanying code, but that work comes with a sprinkling of extra additions and tweaks too.
+Today we release a new BookStack feature update that's mainly focused on updating the core underlying framework and some accompanying code, but that work comes with a sprinkling of extra additions and tweaks too.